rajnishjha-it/pizza-sale-sql-analysis/README.md

 ## 🙋‍♂ About Me

 I'm *Rajnish Kumar Jha*, an MCA graduate with a passion for data analytics and business intelligence.
 I love using SQL and Excel to turn raw data into meaningful stories and strategies.
-I have completed projects in churn prediction, fraud detection, and crime dashboarding using tools like Python, Power BI, and Excel.
+I’ve completed projects in coffee sales analysis, churn prediction, and crime data visualization using tools like Python, Excel, and Power BI.
+I’m always eager to learn, explore new tools, and solve real-world business problems through data.

 ---